 Conservation groups hit out at ‘unfulfilled promises’ over Scotland’s seabed

-The Open Seas coalition accused the Scottish Government of having ‘systematically neglected’ the country’s seabed.
+The Our Seas Coalition accused the Scottish Government of having ‘systematically neglected’ the country’s seabed.

 Conservation campaigners said they were “deeply disappointed” by John Swinney’s failure to include protections for “under threat marine habitats” ahead of next year’s Holyrood election.

-More than 150 groups, which are part of the Open Seas coalition, hit out in the wake of the First Minister announcing his programme for government for the coming year.
+More than 150 groups, which are part of the Our Seas Coalition, hit out in the wake of the First Minister announcing his programme for government for the coming year.

 In a letter to Rural Affairs Secretary Mairi Gougeon and acting Energy and Net Zero Secretary Gillian Martin, the groups claimed the Scottish Government had “systematically neglected” the country’s seabed – which they said was “one our greatest assets”.